AdobeDocs/adobe-io-runtime/src/pages/support/faq.md

 ## Getting Access
 **How can I get access to I/O Runtime?**
-I/O Runtime is offering production service level since June 2019.
-You can find [here](../guides/overview/getting_access.md) information about how to get access.
+Adobe I/O Runtime is no longer available as a standalone trial.
+Adobe Customers & Partners who want to try Adobe I/O Runtime may request access to our Adobe Developer App Builder trial.
+You can sign up for trial [here](https://developer.adobe.com/app-builder/trial/).

 ## Supported Programming Languages
 **Which languages are supported in I/O Runtime?**
 For now, Adobe I/O Runtime only supports Node.js.
 We might add support for other languages in the future.

 ### Node version 14 - Default Image
-The NPM modules available with this image can be found [here](../guides/reference/runtimes.md#nodejs-v14).
+The NPM modules available with this image can be found [here](../guides/reference/runtimes.md#nodejs-v16).

+### Will I need to update the Nodejs versions for my actions every time?
-We encourage you to always update your actions to the latest version in order to take advantage of pre-warm containters feature.
+We encourage you to always update your actions to the latest version supported in order to take advantage of pre-warm containters feature.

 ### Older Versions
 When a new Node version is added to the system, the [old versions](../guides/reference/runtimes.md) are still available.
 This means that your actions will still work.
-We encourage you to always update your actions to the latest version in order to take advantage of pre-warm containers feature.
+However, we encourage you to always update your actions to the latest version in order to take advantage of pre-warm containers feature.

 ## What ports are open
 **Are there any restrictions when it comes to ports and outbound connections?**